stjepangrgic/stjepangrgic.com/pages/work/vip-xmass-chat.md

 </figure>

 ## App
-We knew a native app wasn't ideal for this project (time, cost), so we opted up for responsive web app.
-This enabled it to work on smartphones and desktop computers as well as interactive outdoor displays across the country.
+We knew a native app wasn't ideal for this project (time and cost reasons), so we opted up for responsive web app.
+This enabled the app to work on smartphones and desktop computers as well as interactive outdoor displays across the country.

 <figure class="grid-width fix-img">
   <simg name="stjepangrgic-project-vip-chat-app-phones.png" />